-The N2 PDU Session Request in step 12 and 36, the PDU Session Establishment Accept message in step 13 and the RRC Reconfiguration message in step 37 contain the DualSteer Container IE for the DualSteer UE from the SMF.
-This container includes the information elements associated with DualSteer.
+The N2 PDU Session Request in step 12 and 36, the PDU Session Establishment Accept message in step 13 and the RRC Reconfiguration message in step 37 contain the DualSteer Container IE for the DS device from the SMF.
+This NAS container includes the information elements associated with DualSteer.

 NOTE: The DualSteer container information element is a new information element to transfer parameters associated with DualSteer.
 The ATSSS container information element defined for ATSSS may be re-used for carrying the DualSteer parameters.
-The DualSteer and ATSSS (or a common) container information element will also include information on which amongst DualSteer and ATSSS is preferred, assuming both are supported by the UE and the network.
+The DualSteer and ATSSS (or a common) container information element will also include information on which amongst DualSteer and ATSSS is preferred, assuming both are supported by the DS device and the network.
+The DS NAS container is carried over the RRC messages without any impact to the access network.

 In step 26a/26b, UL N9 tunnel CN info is allocated by the H-SMF or H-UPF.
 After this, N9 tunnels between the H-UPF and V-UPF are established.